Hunting Rabbits on the Hypercube: Introduction and Background

 Suppose that instead of a path, we had a cycle on $n$ vertices.
 Now at every step, the rabbit has two options available to it, so it can consult its list of hunter shots and choose the other one, forever evading a single hunter.
 However, a second hunter can choose a single vertex of the cycle to shoot at every time step.
 Now the rabbit is unable to pass through that vertex, leaving a path of length $n-1$ available as the remainder of the graph.
 As a path only requires one hunter, we see that two hunters can catch a rabbit on a cycle.

 Other authors have considered the hunter number for specific classes of graphs.
 In \cite{Abramovskaya}, Abramovskaya, Fomin, Golovach, and Pilipczuk found that for an $n \times m$ grid graph G, They also gave asymptotic lower and upper bounds for the hunter number of trees on $n$ vertices.
-In \cite{Gruslys}, Gruslys and M\'{e}roueh improve the bounds in \cite{Abramovskaya}.
+In \cite{Gruslys}, Gruslys and M\'{e}roueh improve the bounds in \cite{Abramovskaya} to $\Theta(\log(n))$.

 Our paper is organized in the following way.
-Section 2 gives the formal definitions of the Hunters and Rabbits game and will develop basic tools and bounds used in the paper for general classes of graphs.
+Section 2 gives the formal definitions of the Hunters and Rabbits game and develops basic tools and bounds used in the paper for general classes of graphs.
 In particular, Proposition \ref{prop:bound} of Section 2 is the main technical tool that gives rise to a tight lower bound for the hunter number of certain graphs in the later sections.
 In Section 3, we describe an optimal hunter strategy for classes of graphs that have the isoperimetric nesting property.
-This result recovers the hunter number for grids proved in \cite{Abramovskaya}.
-Section 4 considers a specific class of graphs with this property, hypercubes, and give an exact calculation for the hunter number, using some classic results.
+A corollary of this result gives the hunter number for grids proved in \cite{Abramovskaya}.
+Section 4 considers a specific class of graphs with this property, hypercubes, and gives an exact calculation for the hunter number, using some classic results.
 Finally, in Section 5, we consider a variant where the rabbit is allowed to remain in its current position rather than move to an adjacent vertex after a shot.

 Our notation is standard.
 For reference, see \cite{Bollobas}.